 Digital rights are modern rights due to the modernity of the revolution taking place in information technology, and the use of data imposed by the digital space and the essential feature it has given to current contemporary life, where the individual has become indispensable with his personal computer, or smartphone device, which means that he is connected around the clock.
 In this digital virtual space.
 In particular, it has the benefit of shortening the time required to obtain information, or bringing it closer to the distances between individuals, no matter how far they are, through their visual communications.
 These are rights closely related to the international information network.

-Legal Safeguarding of Digital Rights and Liberties Under The E-Administrative authorities (Comparative study) -Secondly, purely legal rights.
+-Secondly, purely legal rights.